AFROTC Building, Room 123

-Lt Col Jody A. Addison, Chair
+Lt Col Sandra Bonney, Chair

 The Air Force Reserve Officer Training Corps (AFROTC) program (Aerospace Studies) recruits, educates and commissions officer candidates as an integral part of the UNT curriculum.
 The Air Force ROTC program consists of three parts: the General Military Course (first two years); Summer Field Training (two weeks over the summer); and the Professional Officer Course (last two years).
-Students enroll in AERO classes at the same time and in the same manner as for other UNT courses.
+Students enroll in AERO classes at the same time and in the same manner as other UNT courses.
 AERO courses normally receive academic credit as part of a student’s electives.
 Each instructor is an active duty Air Force officer.

 The first two years of the Air Force ROTC four-year program—the General Military Course (GMC)—consist of one hour of classroom work and two hours of leadership laboratory each week.
-Cadets who wish to compete for an enrollment allocation and entry into the last two years of the program—the Professional Officer Course (POC)—must do so under the requirements of the Professional Officer Course Selection System.
-This system uses qualitative factors such as grade point average, unit commander evaluation and aptitude test scores to determine a student’s officer potential.
+Cadets who wish to compete for an enrollment allocation and entry into the last two years of the program—the Professional Officer Course (POC)—must do so under the requirements of the Professional Officer Course Selection Process.
+This process uses qualitative factors such as grade point average, unit commander evaluation and aptitude test scores to determine a student’s officer potential.
 After POC selection, students must complete the two-week Field Training encampment at an assigned Air Force base.
 Cadets enrolled in the POC attend class three hours a week and participate in a weekly leadership laboratory lasting two hours.
 All GMC and POC cadets must also participate in weekly physical training consisting of at least two sessions lasting one hour each.

-In the POC, cadets apply what they have learned in the GMC and at Field Training.
+In the POC, cadets apply what they have learned in the GMC an at Field Training.
 The AFROTC detachment at UNT has a cadet corps based on the Air Force organizational pattern of flight, squadron, group and wing.
 POC cadets are assigned to leadership positions, conduct the leadership laboratories and manage the unit’s cadet corps.

 Once enrolled in the POC, cadets are enlisted in the Air Force Reserve and assigned to the obligated reserve section.
 This entitles them to a monthly, non-taxable allowance during the calendar year.